Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

-In Figure \ref{fig:MAC-regional}, the MAC of each region gradually decreases below the permit price after its net zero emissions is achieved (i.e., $E_{i,t}^{*}=0$).
-Russia is the first region to achieve net zero emissions in 2050 (as shown in Figure \ref{fig:Net_emission} in Appendix \ref{subsec:Regional-Net-Emissions}).
+Note that, with $b_{1,i,t}>0$ and $b_{2,i}>2,$ MAC is strictly increasing on emission control rate $\mu_{i,t}\in[0,1].$\footnote{See Table \ref{tab:Abatement-cost-parameters_Ueckerdt} in Appendix{} \ref{sec:List-of-Parameters} for the list of our calibrated abatement cost parameters.}{} Figure \ref{fig:MAC-regional} displays the regional MAC along with the market equilibrium price of emission permits.
+The simulation result shows that, for most regions, the MAC increases rapidly and remains strictly greater than the permit price until the emissions hit zero by 2050s or 2060s. \footnote{For regional optimal emissions, see Figure \ref{fig:Net_emission} in Appendix \ref{subsec:Regional-Net-Emissions}.} Russia is an exception, where the MAC falls below the permit price starting in 2021, which we will elaborate shortly in the next paragraph.
+The MAC of each region gradually decreases below the permit price after its net zero emission level is achieved (i.e., $E_{i,t}^{*}=0$).
+Russia is the first region to achieve net zero emissions in 2048 (as shown in Figure \ref{fig:Net_emission} in Appendix \ref{subsec:Regional-Net-Emissions}).
 However, Russia continues to sell permits afterwards, as shown in Figure \ref{fig:Non_Cooperation_Emission_Purchases}, because its net zero emission target year is 2060, under the baseline emission cap scenario.
-After 2050, Russia's MAC begins to decline slightly and stabilizes over time, as its emission control rate reaches its upper limit.\footnote{When emission control rates are one, the MACs are $1,000b_{2,i}(b_{1,i}+b_{3,i}\exp(-b_{4,i}t))$, and they are nearly constant when $t$ is large.} Similar trends are followed by other regions as they attain net zero emissions in the 2050s ( China, the US, the EU, the OHI, MidEast, Eurasia, and Latin America) and the 2060s (Japan and India).
+After 2048, Russia's MAC begins to decline slightly and stabilizes over time, as its emission control rate reaches its upper limit.\footnote{When emission control rates are one, the MACs are $1,000b_{2,i}(b_{1,i}+b_{3,i}\exp(-b_{4,i}t))$, and they are nearly constant when $t$ is large.} Similar trends are observed in other regions as they attain net zero emissions in the 2050s (China, Latin America, MidEast, the US, the OHI, Eurasia) and the 2060s (the EU, Japan and India).
 Africa and OthAs are the last group of regions to achieve net zero emissions (before trading of permits) by 2070, after which emission permits are no longer traded, and the MACs of all regions decline slowly over time.
-Recall that, when the regional net zero emissions (before trading of permits) are achieved (i.e., $E_{i,t}^{*}=0$), the regional optimal carbon tax should be larger than the gap between the regional MAC and permit price, i.e., $\tau_{i,t}\geq\mathrm{MAC}(E_{i,t}^{*})-m_{t}$.
 Note that if a region's after-permit-trade zero emission cap constraint is binding (i.e., the inequality (\ref{eq:emissions cap constraint}) is binding with $\overline{E}_{i,t}=0$), then even when its regional MAC is smaller than the permit price, the region will not be able to sell emission permits, otherwise it will violate the constraint.